 Celebrating Black Trailblazers in Minnesota’s History

-In honor of Black History Month, we’re highlighting five notable black Minnesotans.
-These leaders were and continue to be strong members of the community.
+In honor of Black History Month, we’re highlighting notable black Minnesotans.
+These leaders were and continue to be vital members of the community.
 Their work is an example of the history that we turn to as inspiration this month.
+In addition to the leaders below, please check out our list of BIPOC Women Entrepreneurs and Leaders.

 Nellie Francis